ovh/public-cloud-examples/examples/01/README.md

 }
 ```

-- name: The private network only need a name to be configured
+- `name`: The private network only need a name to be configured

 #### Subnet